 4. Turn right on Airport Road.

-6. After signing in at the airport, proceed up the road to the top of the Western edge of the mesa.
-As you pass the dump, it will turn into a dirt road.
+5. Proceed up the road to the top of the Western edge of the mesa.
+This will turn into a dirt road.

 1110 Airport Road